oktadev/okta-blog/_source/_posts/2020-04-22-build-secure-aws-lambda-nodejs-react.md

 ## Test Your Node.js React Application

 With all your pages set up, type `npm run start` in your terminal.
 You'll be presented with your home page and the opportunity to start a new game or log in to Okta.
-Click on *New Game* and you will be asked to log in using your Okta account.
+Click on **New Game** and you will be asked to log in using your Okta account.
 Log in and give the game a shot!

-If you need to compare any code to the original, you can grab the source code for the Node.js project on [GitHub](https://github.com/oktadeveloper/okta-aws-lambda-node-react-example).
+If you need to compare any code to the original, you can grab the source code for this example on [GitHub](https://github.com/oktadeveloper/okta-aws-lambda-node-react-example).

 ## More AWS Lambda, Node.js, and React.js Resources